gatsbyjs/gatsby/docs/docs/api-specification.md

 ## Extension APIs

 Gatsby has multiple processes.
 The most prominent is the "bootstrap" process.
-It has several subprocesses.
+It has several sub processes.
 One tricky part to their design is that they run both once during the initial bootstrap but also stay alive during development to continue to respond to changes.
 This is what drives hot reloading that all Gatsby data is "alive" and reacts to changes in the environment.